capocasa/audiobar/readme.txt

 == Installation ==
 1. Download and install plugin, then activate.
-2. Place at least one MP3 file somewhere on your front page.
+2. Edit a page or post that will show on your front page, then upload and link to at least one MP3 file

 == Changelog ==

+= 0.9.3 =
+* Improve handling when there is no MP3 file on the front page to load

 = 0.9.2 =
 * No longer lose plugin settings on upgrade